1.14. Additional Waypoints

-Additional Waypoints are used to provide parking coordinates, reference points, places where a question is answered as part of geocache design, and the stages and final location of geocaches with multiple physical locations.
+Additional Waypoints are used to provide parking coordinates, reference points, places where a question is answered as part of geocache design, and the stages and final location of caches with multiple physical locations.

-Staged geocache types, Mystery, Multi-cache, Wherigo, and Letterbox hybrids all require that a Final waypoint be entered as the geocache report form is filled in.
-Sometimes these geocaches will not have a final location different from the listing coordinates, in that case, just re-enter the listing coordinates.
+For geocache types with stages such as Unknowns, Multi-Caches, Wherigos, and Letterbox Hybrids, all require that a Final waypoint be entered as the geocache report form is filled in.
+Sometimes these geocaches will not have a final location different from the listing coordinates.
+In that case, just re-enter the listing coordinates.
 To make it easier for other geocachers to plan new placements nearby, there must also be an additional waypoint at the listing coordinates to show whether there is a physical element there that might block a new placement.

 Using the "Waypoints" tool